TABLE OF CONTENTS

 Take a short break , grab a cup of coffee and get back to it.

 Sorry, not sorry!

 Now, let’s take a closer look at Constantinople and see what all the fuss is about.

-The Constantinople Hard Fork is the second update in Ethereum’s Metropolis stage, and the most important change in 15 months.
+The Constantinople and Petersburg Hard Forks make up the second update in Ethereum’s Metropolis stage, and the most important change in 15 months.

 (source:”Metropolis” 1927, crux.com)

 When Ethereum was founded in early 2014, as was our company CoolBitX, the network’s evolution was planned in 4 big stages:

 - Metropolis (IN PROGRESS; simplifying smart contracts and reducing miner rewards)